diodechain/diode-docs/content/_index.md

   description:
 draft: false
 ---
-Diode's blockchain-anchored Zero Trust DePIN network is the only open, permissionless "ZTNA" in the world.
+Diode's blockchain-anchored <a href="https://diodenetwork.io" target="_blank" rel="noopener">Zero Trust DePIN network </a>is the only open, permissionless "ZTNA" in the world.

 Anyone can <a href="/docs/" target="_blank" rel="noopener">run a node</a> and anyone can create their own application on top of the Diode Network.